365businessdev/docs/docs/en-us/365-business-proxy-application/get-started.md

     ],
     [..]
     ```
- 3. execute the command **AL: Download symbols**.
+3. Execute the command **AL: Download symbols**.

+---

-### Step 3.2: AL implementation
+### Step 3.2: Read and Write a File via AL

-In the following, a file is written as an example and then read again.
-This quick guide assumes that a file with the content "Hello, World!" is to be written as `test.txt` in the path `C:\temp`.
+This example writes and then reads a file with the contents `Hello, World!` into/from `C:\temp\test.txt`.

-Detailed documentation can be found in the [Plugin documentation](plugins.md).
+You can find more detailed information in the [Plugin documentation](plugins.md).

- 1. open an existing code unit or create a new AL file in which the AL code can be developed
+ 1. Open an existing code unit or create a new AL file in which the AL code can be developed
- 2. insert the following AL code:
+ 2. Insert the following AL code:
     ```al
     procedure WriteAndReadHelloWorldFile()
     var